Pyrrhus of Epirus: Struggle with Rome

 Due to his superior cavalry, his elephants and his deadly phalanx infantry, he defeated the Romans, led by Consul Publius Valerius Laevinus, in the Battle of Heraclea in 280 BC, in the Roman province of Lucania.
 There are conflicting sources about casualties.
 Hieronymus of Cardia reports the Romans lost about 7,000 while Pyrrhus lost 3,000 soldiers, including many of his best; Dionysius gives a bloodier view of 15,000 Roman dead and 13,000 Epirot.
 Several tribes, including the Lucanians, Bruttii, Messapians, and the Greek cities of Croton and Locri, joined Pyrrhus.
 He then offered the Romans a peace treaty which was eventually rejected.
 Pyrrhus tried to wrest Campania from the Romans, but was thwarted in this by the reinforced army of Laevinus.
 He then boldly marched on Rome itself, but found its defences too formidable.
 Meanwhile, the Romans had made peace with the Etruscans and had recalled Tiberius Coruncanius, the other consul, who was marching his army southwards from Etruria towards Rome.
-Pyrrhus now faced three armies; the garrison of Rome, Laevinus from the south and Curuncanius from the north.
+Pyrrhus now faced three armies: the garrison of Rome, Laevinus from the south, and Curuncanius from the north.
 Not wanting to be caught between three armies Pyrrhus withdrew to Tarentum, where he wintered his troops.

 When Pyrrhus invaded Apulia (279 BC), the two armies met in the Battle of Asculum, where Pyrrhus won a costly victory.
-The consul Publius Decius Mus was the Roman commander, and while his able force was ultimately defeated, they almost managed to break the back of Pyrrhus' Epirot army, guaranteeing the security of Rome itself.
+The consul Publius Decius Mus was the Roman commander, and while his able force was ultimately defeated, they almost managed to break the back of Pyrrhus's Epirot army, guaranteeing the security of Rome itself.
 In the end, the Romans lost 6,000 men and Pyrrhus 3,500 including many officers.
-Pyrrhus later famously commented on his victory at Asculum, stating, "If we are victorious in one more battle with the Romans, we shall be utterly ruined".
+Pyrrhus later famously commented on his victory at Asculum, stating: "If we are victorious in one more battle with the Romans, we shall be utterly ruined".
 It is from reports of this semi-legendary event that the term Pyrrhic victory originates.